All Episodes

 Let me see.

-Uh and I've done very well that way.
+And I've done very well that way.

-And um and now I took other approaches.
+And now I took other approaches.

-But but very few.
+But very few.

-Uh and that works for me.
+And that works for me.

-So now you can pick up uh the um uh URL off of the image here if you care to investigate, you can use these search terms to dig further into that database.
+If you care to investigate, you can use these search terms to dig further into that database.

 Let's move on.

-Here are some presented um.
+Here are some presented.

-So what I did was I got an e got this email back when I forwarded it to myself to get it out to this workstation here in the office, and I've blanked out everything that hopefully everything that identifies anybody by name, and as you can see, uh here are four reports and a brief description of um uh of what's going on down in the bottom.
+So what I did was I got this email back when I forwarded it to myself to get it out to this workstation here in the office.

-Okay, so uh you can see that we're talking about people that have had small cell carcinoma in the bladder, small cell lung cancer.
+Okay, so you can see that we're talking about people that have had small cell carcinoma in the bladder, small cell lung cancer.

 That's really a tough one to beat, by the way.